sksq96/dress-your-pet/pufferjacket.md

-dress the animal up in a puffer jacket
+Fit a puffer jacket to the animal as it is.
+Keep everything else same as original